 That said, active ETFs represent an ever-growing slice of the pie, accounting for 7.7% of inflows into European ETFs over Q3, according to data from Morningstar.

-Within the category, equity ETFs commanded the majority of the inflows, followed by fixed income and money markets.
+Within the category, equity ETFs have commanded the majority of the inflows in recent years, with money market products also attracting assets.

-Chart 2: Active ETF inflows by category, Q1 2020 to present
+Chart 2: Active ETF AUM by category, Q1 2020 to present

 Source: Morningstar Direct